-Although they are not optically clear, we have several materials that can hit different needs from light-pipes to case bodies.
+Although they are not optically clear, we have several materials that can hit different needs from light pipes to case bodies.
 Stereolithography (SLA) is a go-to for transparent or translucent parts.
 Clear SLA options include Accura 60, Accura ClearVue, Somos WaterClear Ultra 10122, and Somos Watershed XC 11122.
-SLA parts will have an icicle-like translucency on unsupported features but are matte on features that require sacrificial support structure.
+SLA parts will have an icicle-like translucency on unsupported features but are matte on features that require a sacrificial support structure.
 Note that the default finish is matte, so standard or strip-and-ship finishes should be selected if natural translucency is required.
-SLA parts can be post finished or polished for higher levels of transparency.
+SLA parts can be post-finished or polished for higher levels of transparency.

 Video: Clear 3D Printed Parts

-Our PolyJet 3D printed Translucent Rigid Photopolymer (VeroClear) has a frosted translucent finish which can be polished.
+Our PolyJet 3D printed Translucent Rigid Photopolymer (VeroClear) has a frosted translucent finish that can be polished.
 We also offer FDM 3D printed ABSi, which has a diffused translucency in tints of natural, orange, and red (such as car tail lights).
-FDM PC-ISO is also a translucent filament in it's natural state.
+FDM PC-ISO is also a translucent filament in its natural state.

 Photo Examples of Translucent Materials

 (The left photo demonstrates a VeroClear material in PolyJet 3D.
 The right photo demonstrates translucent FDM materials with ABSi in Orange and PC-ISO in Translucent Natural)